-The two most recognised cyberattacks on the list were Petya, chosen by just 10 per cent of respondents as the fake, and Heartbleed, which 8 per cent thought wasn’t real.
+The two most recognized cyberattacks on the list were Petya, chosen by just 10 percent of respondents as the fake, and Heartbleed, which 8 percent thought wasn’t real.
 It should be heartening that these two didn’t get past many surveyed participants.

 What does this say about security awareness?